The reason that most creatives hate contracts is that many contracts are 20 pages long and stuffed with legal jargon.

 And surprise, surprise, legalese isn’t one of those three things listed above.

-There’s also big difference in purpose between a proposal and a contract.
-Your proposal is usually step one in the process and opens the door to futher conversations.
 While your contract is usually step two in the process, once you’ve agreed on what you’ll do for the client.
 (This video breaks down when you’ll send each and if you can combine them!)

-- I do it because my client wants a formal looking contract.
+- I do it because my client wants a formal-looking contract.

 - I do it because the other party expects the contract to look a certain way.